 Office 365 GCC

 This environment is largely equivalent to the Office 365 Commercial environment, except that its data is segregated from commercial organizations.
 It can be configured, with appropriate licensing, to be 100% CMMC and NIST 800-171 compliant.
 However, this also will not currently meet paragraphs e) and f) of DFARS 7012.
 It leverages the Azure Commercial stack and is available from Cloud Solution Providers and through an Enterprise Agreement.

 Office 365 DoD

 The DoD environment is built on Azure Government, within dedicated government data centers.
 The DoD environment is accessible for DoD organizations and cannot be purchased by private organizations.

 If you do work with the US Government, regardless of fund source or procurement process, you need GCC High.
 DFARS 7012 and CMMC have three basic requirements:

 The first can be met with each option of Office 365, including GCC High.
 The second requirement requires you meet the first and third.
 The third requirement can ONLY be met with GCC High.

 While there are still some contractors delaying their migration to Office 365 GCC High, it is not a decision that should be taken lightly as the government is getting more aggressive in how they are evaluating the SSPs and POA&Ms of prospective contractors as part of the source selection board process.
-Read more about why deploying in Office 365 GCC High is the best option to meet CMMC.
+You can also read about where to deploy for DFARS 7012 here or by clicking the image below.